 - Scissors - You will need these to trim the ears.

 - Tweezers - These just make it so much easier to place small sprinkles for noses onto wet chocolate.

 - Paint Brush - I like to use these to brush the syrup onto the marshmallows.

-How to Make Oreo Bunny Pops
+How to Make Oreo Bunnies

 Prep the Ingredients